-Expand the Violence Intervention Program throughout the Whittier Neighborhood
+• Expand the Violence Intervention Program/Village in Progress throughout the Whittier Neighborhood

-The VIP program has been highly successful in reducing incidents at Madison Park Village and at the formerly high-crime area in and surrounding Orchard Gardens.
-This collaboration between BPD, the housing authority, property managers, the Boston Public Health Commission, and community organizations will expand to include the area between Orchard Gardens and Ruggles Station.
+The VIP program has been highly successful in reducing incidents and at the formerly high-crime area in and surrounding Orchard Gardens and at Madison Park Village.
+VIP would work with Whittier residents and staff, and connect with partners to guide residents in creating their own Public Safty Task Force.
+This collaboration between BPD, the Housing Authority, property managers, the City's Health Commission, and community organizations will expand its role to include the area west of Orchard Gardens to Ruggles Station.

-Engage young people and BPS in a crime reduction initiative at Madison Park High School
+• Engage young people and BPS in a crime reduction initiative at Madison Park High School

 Madison Park Technical Vocation High School stands out as the obvious hot spot on the neighborhood heat map created with BPD crime data (See Figure 2-10).
 While the Whittier Neighborhood Plan aims to promote educational opportunities and higher-performing schools, addressing public safety issues within Madison Park High School must be a top priority.
-The Plan calls for a working group with students, BPS, BPD and community organizations in order to develop solutions and track progress.
+The Plan calls for a working group with students, BPS, BPD and community organizations in order to develop solutions and track progress. • Develop guiding principles for all development in Lower Roxbury to intentionally address public safety issues through design, place-making and community development strategies.